On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Introduction

 \subsection{Acknowledgments}

 The authors gratefully thank Ezra Getzler for many helpful conversations, and especially for sharing an early version of his preprint with Kai Behrend.
+CLR thanks Dave Carchedi for helpful discussions.
+The authors also wish to thank an anonymous referee for their suggestions on improving the exposition and strengthening the results of this work.

-C.L.R.\ thanks Dave Carchedi for helpful discussions.
-Parts of this paper were written during C.L.R's stay at the Mathematical Research Institute of the University of Melbourne (MATRIX).
+Parts of this paper were written during CLR's stay at the Mathematical Research Institute of the University of Melbourne (MATRIX).
 He thanks the institute and the organizers of the 2016 Higher Structures in Geometry and Physics program for their hospitality and support.
-C.L.R.\ acknowledges support by an AMS-Simons Travel Grant, and both authors acknowledge support by the DFG Individual Grant (ZH 274/1-1) ``Homotopy Lie Theory''.
+CLR acknowledges support by an AMS-Simons Travel Grant, and both authors acknowledge support by the DFG Individual Grant (ZH 274/1-1) ``Homotopy Lie Theory''.